thejpster/website/content/cv.md

 # Curriculum Vitae

 I am an Embedded Systems engineer specialising in safe, secure, reliable embedded systems design and development.
 I have a background in Local Government, having been elected to St Ives Town Council twice, and having served as Deputy Town Mayor and Town Mayor.
 I am also an experienced public speaker.
-In 2023 I joined the new Rust Leadership Council as the representative for the *Launching Pad* team.
+In 2023 I joined the new Rust Leadership Council for a year as the representative for the *Launching Pad* team.

 ## **Technical Experience**